valens200/GSoC-2024/README.md

 <h1 align = "" id = "contributions">🌏 Contributions</h1>

-During my participation in the Google Summer of Code (GSoC) program, I focused on enhancing the quality of the system by improving and adding new unit and integration test cases.Through this, I tested all functionalities to verify whether they work as expected and meet the requirements.
-After finishing unit test cases development for APIs and models, I tackeled integration tests for Data Access Objects (DAOs).
+During my participation in the Google Summer of Code (GSoC) program, I focused on enhancing the quality of the system by improving and adding new unit and integration test cases.
+Through this, I tested all functionalities to verify whether they work as expected and met the requirements.
+After finishing unit test cases development for APIs and models, I tackled integration tests for Data Access Objects (DAOs).

 1.  #### Unit tests development